Multi-Atlas Brain Network Classification through Consistency Distillation and Complementary Information Fusion: Experimental Results

 \subsection{Baseline Models}

-We use 7 single-atlas methods and 6 multi-atlas methods as baselines to evaluate our proposed AIDFusion, including: (1) Conventional machine learning (ML) models: Logistic Regression (\textbf{LR}) and Support Vector Machine Classifier (\textbf{SVM}) from scikit-learn~\citep{pedregosa2011scikit}.
+\jiaxing{We use 8 single-atlas methods and 6 multi-atlas methods as baselines to evaluate our proposed AIDFusion, including: (1) \textbf{Conventional machine learning (ML) models}: Logistic Regression (LR) and Support Vector Machine Classifier (SVM) from scikit-learn~\cite{pedregosa2011scikit}.
 These models take the flattened upper-triangle connectivity matrix as vector input, instead of using the brain network.
-(2) General-purposed GNNs: \textbf{GCN}~\citep{kipf2016semi}, a mean pooling baseline with a graph convolution network as a message-passing layer and \textbf{Transformer}~\citep{vaswani2017attention}, a graph Transformer with mean pooling by taking the connectivity matrix as input.
-(3) Single-Atlas Models tailored for brain networks: \textbf{BrainNetCNN}~\citep{kawahara2017brainnetcnn}, the pioneering CNN regressor for connectome data; \textbf{MG2G}~\citep{xu2021graph}, a two-stage method with an unsupervised stochastic graph embedding model; and \textbf{ContrastPool}~\citep{10508252}, a node clustering pooling using a dual-attention block for domain-specific information capturing.
-(4) Multi-atlas models: \textbf{MultiLR}, multi-atlas version of LR, concatenate the flatten feature of multiple atlases as input; \textbf{MultiSVM}, multi-atlas version of SVM, similar with MultiLR; \textbf{MGRL}~\citep{chu2022multi}, a mean pooling baseline by individual GCN encoder with late fusion; \textbf{MGT}, a multi-atlas version of Transformer with the same fusion mechanism as MGRL; \textbf{METAFormer}~\citep{mahler2023pretraining}, a multi-atlas enhanced Transformer with self-supervised pre-training; and \textbf{LeeNet}~\citep{lee2024spectral} a multi-atlas GCN approach with early-late fusion.
+(2) \textbf{General-purposed GNNs}: GCN~\cite{kipf2016semi} and Transformer~\cite{vaswani2017attention}.
+(3) \textbf{Single-Atlas Models tailored for brain networks}: BrainNetCNN~\cite{kawahara2017brainnetcnn}, MG2G~\cite{xu2021graph}, ContrastPool~\cite{xu2024contrastive} and BNT~\cite{kan2022brain}.
+(4) \textbf{Multi-atlas models}: MultiLR (multi-atlas version of LR, concatenate the flatten feature of multiple atlases as input), MultiSVM (multi-atlas version of SVM, similar with MultiLR); MGRL~\cite{chu2022multi}; MGT (a multi-atlas version of Transformer with the same fusion mechanism as MGRL), METAFormer~\cite{mahler2023pretraining} and LeeNet~\cite{lee2024spectral}.}

+The experimental settings are based on those outlined in Xu et al.~\cite{xu2024contrastive}.
+For each dataset, we use an 8:1:1 split for training, validation, and testing, respectively.
+Each model is evaluated across 5 random seeds using 10-fold cross-validation (CV), with the average accuracy reported for the main results.
+We apply an early stopping criterion: the learning rate is halved if there is no improvement in validation loss over 25 epochs, and training stops once the learning rate reaches a pre-defined minimum threshold.
+All experiments were conducted on a server equipped with an AMD Ryzen Threadripper PRO 5995WX (64 cores) and an NVIDIA GeForce RTX 4090.